dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 For example, using the system, a user can easily compare the prices of jeans from Zara and H&M, or explore how outerwear prices change across different seasons.

-For example, using the system, a user can easily compare the prices of jeans from Zara and H&M, or explore how outerwear prices change across different seasons.

 # Program Development

 The program is developed using a **modular coding strategy**, where each part of the code focuses on a specific task.
 This approach improves clarity and maintainability.
 When combined, the modules allow users to interact with the system and compare prices across **brands, categories, and seasons**.